boxcee/my-blockchain-project/README.md

 `INFURA_URL` Infura API URL to access Ethereum blockchain.

 ### Command line tools used
+- [dotenv](https://github.com/motdotla/dotenv) to make easy use of environment variables
 - [create-react-app](https://github.com/facebook/create-react-app) to set up react boilerplate, hot-reloading, linting and babeling
 - [truffle](https://github.com/trufflesuite/truffle) to set up solidity boilerplate, testing and deploying
 - [drizzle](https://github.com/trufflesuite/drizzle) to use a redux-like environment to interact with the smart contracts